A303 road: Route

 The A303 is about 93 miles long.
 It starts at the M3 motorway south of Basingstoke at Junction 8, as a dual carriageway.
-It heads south west, crossing the A34 near Bullington before passing south of Andover.
+It heads south-west, crossing the A34 near Bullington before passing south of Andover.
 The road then passes by Solstice Park and Bulford Camp before bypassing Amesbury and entering the Stonehenge World Heritage Site.
 The route then becomes single carriageway before passing Stonehenge itself.
 The presence of the road through a World Heritage Site has been controversial for decades.
-As part of long-term plans, the A344 road which once joined the A303 at Stonehenge has been removed.
+As part of a long-term strategy to restore a natural landscape around Stonehenge, the A344 road which once joined the A303 at Stonehenge has been removed, following the removal of other features over the last century including the Stonehenge Aerodrome which used to span the A303 around 500 m west of the henge.

 After Winterbourne Stoke the route once again becomes dual carriageway from Yarnbury Castle and across the Wylye valley, meeting the A36 at Deptford.
-There is then another section of single carriageway road, coming out of the valley and up to the crest of the Great Ridge, before a further section of dual two lane road down from the hill crest near Berwick St Leonard.
-On reaching the valley, it reverts again to single carriageway and through the village of Chicklade, before following the terrain over to Mere, where it runs north of the town as another dual carriageway bypass.
-Continuing west, it passes south of Wincanton and then north of Sparkford to a roundabout where the road reverts once more to single carriageway.
+There is then another section of single carriageway road, coming out of the valley and up to the crest of the Great Ridge, before a further section of dual down from the hill crest near Berwick St Leonard.
+On reaching the valley, it reverts again to single carriageway through the village of Chicklade, before following the terrain over to Mere, where it runs north of the town as another dual carriageway bypass.
+Continuing west, it passes south of Wincanton, then north of Sparkford before bypassing Ilchester and RNAS Yeovilton.

-The road then bypasses Ilchester and RNAS Yeovilton and widens to dual carriageway again.
 Between Ilchester and Shores Bridge (over the River Parrett, east of South Petherton) the road follows the course of the Roman Fosse Way.
-At Yeovilton the road becomes dual two lane again, and connects with the A37 which joins it until it reaches the end of the bypass.
-This final section of dual carriageway ends at South Petherton.
-It runs north of Ilminster as a three-lane road where it meets the A358, providing access to the M5 motorway.
+At Yeovilton the road connects with the A37 which joins it until it reaches the end of the bypass.
+The dual carriageway ends at South Petherton.
+It runs north of Ilminster as a three-lane single carriageway where it meets the A358, providing access to the M5 motorway.

-The A303 is of a lower standard west of Ilminster and is no longer considered part of the strategic road network.
+The A303 is of a lower standard west of Ilminster.
 It passes through the Blackdown Hills as a narrow road following the contours of the land, with the exception of a dual-carriageway bypass of Marsh.
-The end of the A303 is reached where it joins the A30, which enters as a side road and continues as the main route forward for Honiton and Exeter.
+The road ends joining the A30 at the Devonshire Inn junction.
+Devon County Council has stated the road is about 60% of a modern standard, while the remainder is unimproved.

 The A303 roughly parallels the West of England line, which competes for long-distance traffic.
 Although the A303 as a whole is designed to be part of a route from London to Exeter, a popular alternative is to take the M4 motorway to Bristol, followed by the M5.
 This is a high-quality motorway route throughout, but a considerably longer distance.